Ruma543/Ruma543/README.md

 #### MERN Stack Developer

-## About Me:
+<h2 align="left">⚡About Me ⚡</h2>
-Dedicated MERN Stack Developer with a specialization in React, MongoDB, and Express.
-Seeking a dynamic role to apply my in-depth expertise in crafting scalable and efficient web applications, and contributing to the success of innovative projects through collaborative problem-solving and creative solutions.
+<p>Dedicated MERN Stack Developer with a specialization in React, MongoDB, and Express.
+Seeking a dynamic role to apply my in-depth expertise in crafting scalable and efficient web applications, and contributing to the success of innovative projects through collaborative problem-solving and creative solutions.</p>

 - 🌱 I’m currently learning Node js